Sorry: We feel obliged to inform you that tax time is right around the corner.

-Which is better: A tax credit or a tax deduction?
+Which is better: a tax credit or a tax deduction?

+Tax credits typically are more valuable.
 The reason is simple.
 A tax deduction lowers your taxable income, while a tax credit lowers your tax bill dollar for dollar.

 Here’s an example, with rounded numbers for simplicity.
 Let’s say you have a $50,000 income and fall into the 25 percent tax bracket.
-A $1,000 tax deduction reduces your taxable income to $49,000, which would drop your tax bill by $250.
-However, if you were to have a $1,000 tax credit, your tax bill would be reduced by $1,000.
-You come out $750 ahead with a tax credit.
+A $1,000 tax deduction reduces your taxable income to $49,000, which would drop your tax bill by $250 — 25 percent of $1,000.

 Tax credits come in two types: refundable and nonrefundable.
 Let’s say you owe $500 in taxes and have a $1,000 nonrefundable tax credit.
 In that case, your $500 tax bill would be wiped out and that would be the end of the story.
 But if you have a $1,000 refundable tax credit, your tax bill would be wiped out, plus you would get $500 back from the government.

 So, which of these two types of tax breaks is better?
 As the experts at TurboTax state:

 If you were ever faced with a hypothetical choice between a $100 tax deduction and a $100 tax credit, you would want the credit.